What to Know About Jimmy Carter’s National Funeral Service

 Early Life: Family and Education

 James Earl Carter Jr. was born on October 1, 1924, in Plains, Georgia.
 His father, James Sr., went by Earl and was a hardworking peanut farmer who owned his own small plot of land as well as a warehouse and store.
 His mother, Bessie Lillian Gordy Carter, also went by her middle name.
 Lillian was a registered nurse who in the 1920s had crossed racial divides to counsel Black women on health care issues.
-Jimmy is the oldest of James and Lillian’s four children, including two daughters and a son.
+Young Jimmy was the oldest of James and Lillian’s four children, including two daughters and a son.
 (His siblings are now deceased.)

 When Carter was 4 years old, the family relocated to Archery, a town approximately two miles from Plains.
 It was a sparsely populated and deeply rural town, where mule-drawn wagons remained the dominant mode of transportation, and electricity and indoor plumbing were still uncommon.
 Carter was a studious boy who avoided trouble and began working at his father’s store at the age of 10.
 His favorite childhood pastime was sitting with his father in the evenings, listening to baseball games and politics on the battery-operated radio.

 Both of Carter’s parents were deeply religious, something they passed down to their son.
 They belonged to Plains Baptist Church and insisted that Carter attend Sunday school, which his father occasionally taught.
 Carter attended the all-white Plains High School while the area’s majority Black population received educations at home or at church.
-Despite this pervasive segregation, two of Carter’s closest childhood friends were Black, as were two of the most influential adults in his life, his nanny, Annie Mae Hollis, and his father’s employee Jack Clark.
+Despite this pervasive segregation, two of Carter’s closest childhood friends were Black, as were two of the most influential adults in his life: his nanny, Annie Mae Hollis, and his father’s employee Jack Clark.

 While the Great Depression hit most of the rural South very hard, the Carters managed to prosper during these years, and by the late 1930s, his father had over 200 workers employed on his farms.
 In 1941, Carter became the first person from his father’s side of the family to graduate from high school.